winitzki/scall/tutorial/programming_dhall.md

 However, `assert` values currently cannot be converted back to Leibniz equality values.
 Dhall currently implements `a === b` and `assert` as special expression types that cannot be manipulated in any way, other than type-checked.

-Because Leibniz equality types are more general and more powerful than Dhall's `assert` feature, one might need sometimes to use the Leibniz equality type where the built-in Dhall features are insufficient.
+Because Leibniz equality types are more general and more powerful than Dhall's `assert` feature, one might need sometimes to use the Leibniz equality types in case the built-in Dhall features are insufficient.

 ### Leibniz inequality types